suchipi/run-on-server/packages/babel-plugin/README.md

 }
 ```

-By default, the id mappings file will be written to `run-on-server-id-mappings.js` in whatever directory you run babel in.
-You can configure it by setting the `outputPath` option in your `.babelrc`:
+By default, the plugin doesn't do anything.
+You need to enable each feature by passing options to the plugin in your `.babelrc`:

 ```json
 {